Seravo/docs/_posts/2015-10-13-available-commands.md

 #### wp-list-files-mtime
 [`wp-list-files-mtime`](/docs/man/wp-list-files-mtime) - List all recently changed filed based on modification time (mtime attribute).
 Files modified during the last 30 days are listed.
 This is less reliable than `wp-backup-list-changes` as files can have their mtime attribute set to anything.

-#### wp-php-compatibility-check
-[`wp-php-compatibility-check`](/docs/man/wp-php-compatibility-check) - Check that the PHP code of the current WordPress installation, including themes and plugins, is compatible with the PHP specified.
-This is based on phpcs and its PHP compatibility rulesets.

-#### wp-speed-test
-[`wp-speed-test`](/docs/man/wp-speed-test) - Measure the load time of WordPress (PHP) page loads.
-Tests site front page by default, but other URLs can be given as an argument.
-Supports parameter `--cache` which will test how fast the sites load from front proxy (not PHP) if the tested URL supports HTTP level caching.

 #### wp-load-test
 [`wp-load-test`](/docs/man/wp-load-test) - A simple command line tool to measure how many consecutive PHP requests the site can handle in a minute.
 Accepts same parameters as `wp-speed-test`.